 Figure 8: Error distribution of heated network chip

-Multiplexing during Gigabit Ethernet data transmission
+Multiplexing for Gigabit Ethernet data transmission

-125 MHz x 2 bits x 4 communication channels = 1000 Mbps = 1 Gbps
+125 MHz x 2 bits x 4 communication channels = 1000 Mbps =1Gbps

-Consideration of runtime errors with “Long Linear Paths
+Consideration of runtime errors with “Long Linear Paths”

-The Kalman Filter
+The Kalman filter

 Figure 9: Structure of a Kalman filter

-The five Kalman filter basic equations can be derived from this structure:
+The five basic Kalman filter equations can be derived from this structure:

 Prediction: